 VPN One Click for Netflix

 Big nope.
-VPN One Click cannot access Netflix, and some reviewers have noted that the elusive customer support team seem to think that doing so is impossible.
+It cannot access Netflix, and some reviewers have noted that the elusive customer support team seem to think that doing so is impossible.

-Of course, we know that isn’t true, especially seeing as we were able to use VPN One Click to access the notoriously difficult BBC iPlayer with no particular issue.
+Of course, we know that isn’t true, especially seeing as we were able to use this provider to access the notoriously difficult BBC iPlayer with no particular issue.

 There seems to be no compatibility with VPN One Click for Kodi or Amazon TV, either.
 Once again, we unfortunately have to note that this service seems intent on providing the most convenient service possible, even if that means jettisoning some of the main things people actually turn to VPNs for.